codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 number of bits of the IA, and therefore a single address translation can require multiple lookups.
 These are described as different levels of lookup.

+Translation table entries can be cached in a Translation Lookaside Buffer (TLB).